anel-kalajevac/smart-lazy-loader/README.md

   - `delay` (with customizable delay)
   - `click` (triggered on user click)
   - `mousemove` (triggered on user mouse movement)
+- 📦 **Batch support**: Load multiple modules in parallel with a single trigger.
 - 🛠️ **Full control**: Exposes a controller with `trigger`, `cancel`, and `hasLoaded` for more flexibility.
 - 🎯 Tiny, tree-shakable, no dependencies
 - 💡 Written in TypeScript with full type support